-Contents Pag 1 About this guide 1 2 What is a 'with-profits' policy?
-2 3 How do you decide the return on my policy?
-2 4 What investments do you hold to back my policy ?
-2 5 How do you cushion my policy from the ups and downs of the stock market?
-3 6 What affects my policy's bonuses?
-3 7 What types of bonus might you add to my policy ?
-3 8 How do you decide bonuses?
-3 9 What risks are there in investing in the Fund?
-4 10 What is the working capital of the Fund and what do you use it for?
-4 11 How do you decide how much I get if I choose to cash in my policy?
-4 12 How can I find out more?
+Contents Page

+1 About this WPOP 1

+2 What is a 'with-profits' policy?
+2

+3 How do you decide the return on my policy?
+2

+4 What investments do you hold to back my policy ?
+2

+5 How do you cushion my policy from

+the ups and downs of the stock market?
+3

+6 What affects my policy's bonuses?
+3

+7 What types of bonus might you add to my policy?
+3

+8 How do you decide bonuses?
+3

+9 What risks are there in investing in the Fund?
 4

+10) What is the Estate of the Royal London Main Fur nd

+and what is it used for?
+4

+11 How do you decide how much I get if I choose

+to cash in my policy?
+4

+12 2 How can I find out more?
+4

-1 About this guide
+1 About this WPOP

-This guide tells you how we manage the with-profits policies in the German Bond Sub-Fund, "the Fund".
+This WPOP sets out the principles we use to manage the with-profits policies in the German Bond Sub-Fund, "the Fund".
 Policies in the Fund were transferred from The Royal London Mutual Insurance Society Limited ("Royal London") to Royal London DAC on 7 February 2019.
-References in this guide to "we" and "us" are to Royal London DAC.
+References in this WPOP to "we" and "us" are to Royal London DAC.